CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Overview and Background

 \subsection{A Motivating Example}

-In real-world cloud computing, debugging and repairing access control policies are done collaboratively but largely manually.
-Administrators write policies in the AWS IAM consoles and attach them to users/roles, or use the IAM Policy Simulator, which still requires manual work.
-This prompts iterative manual debugging until the desired permissions are allowed and denied.
-A common yet risky solution for this is to craft overly broad permissions (e.g., action: s3: *) to temporarily prevent requests from being unintentionally denied and attempt to narrow the scope iteratively.
+In practice, debugging and repairing access control policies is largely manual.
+Administrators write policies in the AWS IAM console, then iteratively test them using the IAM Policy Simulator or CloudTrail logs until the desired permissions are achieved.
+A common workaround is to craft overly broad permissions (e.g., \texttt{Action: s3:"*"}) to avoid unintended denials, then narrow scope iteratively—a risky approach.